nextcloud/forms/docs/API.md

 - Completely new way of handling access & shares.

 ### Other API changes
+- In API version 2.5 the following endpoints were introduced:
+  - `POST /api/2.5/uploadFiles/{formId}/{questionId}` to upload files to answer before form submitting
 - In API version 2.4 the following endpoints were introduced:
   - `POST /api/2.4/form/link/{fileFormat}` to link form to a file
   - `POST /api/2.4/form/unlink` to unlink form from a file